Hidden East Anglia:

 are of course

-The second cross-shaft has become detached from its base, and is propped
+cross-shaft had become detached from its base, and was propped against

-against the wall just inside the churchyard gate.
-It bears upon the shaft
+the wall just inside the churchyard gate.
+Now (2018) it has been set

-the weathered remains of various armorial shields.
-Neither of these has
+the shaft the weathered remains of various armorial shields.

 Back to the